What Is Downforce In F1?

 The first step to developing an aerodynamic package is to start thinking about the flow structures, so what flow structures we want to make around the car to either improve performance or target performance to a specific track’s characteristics.

-We would start by using Computational Fluid Dynamics (CFD) to try and achieve these flow structures, iterating a few geometries and see what has been successful.
-Then if we achieve the results we’re looking for in CFD, we’ll the decide what to take for a Wind Tunnel test.
+Teams would start by using Computational Fluid Dynamics (CFD) to try and achieve these flow structures, iterating a few geometries and see what has been successful.
+Then if they achieve the results they’re looking for in CFD, they will decide what to take for a Wind Tunnel test.

-On the track, the car moves through the air and goes around the track, but in the Wind Tunnel, this is flipped, so the car is stationary, and we move the road underneath the model and pull the wind over it.
+On the track, the car moves through the air and goes around the track, but in the Wind Tunnel, this is flipped, so the car is stationary, and the road moves underneath the model to pull the wind over it.
 This simulates the same relative motion between the car, the road and the air as you see on the track.
 Given how limited track testing is in modern F1, the Wind Tunnel is a vital tool.

 However due to F1’s aero restrictions, the amount of CFD and Wind Tunnel time given to each team depends on where they finish in the Championship.
 Finishing higher up the standings gets you less time for aero testing, compared to those lower down.
-It’s split into two sections, your position on the 1st January (Mercedes were Champions on this date in 2022, so had the least time of everyone) and the 1st July (Mercedes were third in the standings at this time, so therefore have more time than the top two).
+It’s split into two sections: your position on the 1st January and the 1st July.

 Once a component has been successfully tested in the Wind Tunnel, it’ll then be down to the manufacturing areas of the team to make the part and deliver it to the track.